sshoogr/sshoogr/README.md

 ### File uploading/downloading

-The simplest way to modify remote text file content is by using `remoteFile` method, which returns remote file object instance, and assign some string to the `text` property:
+The simplest way to modify a remote text file content is by using `remoteFile` method, which returns a remote file object instance, and assign some string to the `text` property:

     remoteFile('/etc/yum.repos.d/puppet.repo').text = '''